cran-task-views/Agriculture/Agriculture.md

 -   `r pkg("grapesAgri1")` houses a collection of shiny apps, [GRAPES](https://www.kaugrapes.com/) (General R-shiny based Analysis Platform Empowered by Statistics), that works as a graphical user interface for individuals to upload data files and analyse.
 Linear models, ANOVA for CRD and 2-way RCBD designs, correlation analysis, exploratory data analysis and other common hypothesis tests are supported.

--   `r pkg("ALUES")` implements methodology developed by the FAO and the International Rice Research Institute for evaluating land suitability for different crop production. f
+-   `r pkg("ALUES")` implements methodology developed by the FAO and the International Rice Research Institute for evaluating land suitability for different crop production.

 - `r pkg("AGPRIS")` (AGricultural PRoductivity in Space) provides functions for different spatial analyses in implemented in `r github("inbo/INLA")` and other spatial approaches.
 The package `r pkg("KenSyn")` has example data sets and analytical code supporting the book [**De L'analyse des Réseaux Expérimentaux à la Méta-analyse**](https://www.quae.com/produit/1514/9782759228164/de-l-analyse-des-reseaux-experimentaux-a-la-meta-analyse) (French) or [**From Experimental Network to Meta-analysis**](https://link.springer.com/book/10.1007/978-94-024-1696-1) (English).

--   `r pkg("Agrotech")` provides functionality for making chemical application calculations and example data sets.
+-   `r pkg("Agrotech")` provides functions for making chemical application calculations and example data sets.

 ## Discipline-specific packages